BhaskarTrivedi/ObjectDetection/README.md

 https://github.com/google/protobuf/releases

 3)Download Tensorflow model file from ( This is for complete tutorial if you are downloading this repositiory no need to download model
-        as I am a downloaded and build project.
+        as I am a downloaded and build it).

 https://github.com/tensorflow/models